anonymous-corgi/mont/src/notes/Paging.md

       ...
       dispatchBoundaryCallbacks(dispatchBegin, dispatchEnd);
     }

-    void dispatchBoundaryCallbacks(boolean begin, boolean end) {
+    // We dispatch BoundaryCallback when mLowest/HighestIndexAccessed reach the Boundary within prefetchDistance. void dispatchBoundaryCallbacks(boolean begin, boolean end) {
       // safe to deref mBoundaryCallback here, since we only defer if mBoundaryCallback present if (begin) {